-Novel Human Coronavirus Molecular Epidemiology and Genetic Analysis
+MERS-Coronavirus Molecular Epidemiology and Genetic Analysis

-We now have 5 complete genome sequences:
+We now have 9 complete genome sequences:

 When did these strains share a common ancestor?

 A maximum likelihood tree estimated using PhyML and the GTR + G model.
 Branch lengths are in substitutions per site.
 The tree is arbitrarily rooted midway between the most distant sequences.
 Numbers below-left of the nodes are bootstrap percentages of 1000 replicates.

 The estimate of the rate of evolution is given by the slope of the line and the time of the most recent common ancestor by the x-intercept: